Tpw429/Election_Analysis/README.md

 ![Voting Results from txt](Analysis/election_analysis.PNG)

 ## Election-Audit Summary
-The code used to analyze the voting results is quite robust and can be used for future elections.
+The code used to analyze the voting results in this election is quite robust.
+In fact, I believe the foundation of this code can be used to determine elections in the future.
+Unlike some codes, this election code written searches for different candidates and creates them.
+This could be a huge problem if other codes did not account for all the parties being represented in the election.